frankier/vim-eve/README.md

 Github](https://github.com/frankier/vim-eve).
 Currently it has the following
 features:

- * Syntax hightlighting;
+ * Syntax highlighting;
  * Indentation;
  * Folding;
  * Automatic insertion of code fences.

-Only syntax hightlighting and indentation are enabled by default.
+Only syntax highlighting and indentation are enabled by default.
 All other features are configurable and opt-in.
-I highly recommend taking a look at the options in this document to make sure you get the most out of this plugin.
+I highly recommend taking a look at the options in this document to mis:issue is:open make sure you get the most out of this plugin.

 # Installation